Gardening Houseplants Types of Houseplants

 Common Pests

 Lucky bamboo is susceptible to the same insect problems as other indoor tropical plants.
-They can be treated manually (picking off bugs) or by the same methods you'd use on any other indoor plant.
-Watch for white mealybugs, green aphids, and spider mites.
-You can even wash the entire plant in a very mild liquid dish soap and water (rinse thoroughly) to remove bugs, as well as any moldy spots.
+Watch for white mealybugs, green aphids, and spider mites, which can be removed by hand.
+You can also wash the entire plant in a very mild liquid dish soap and water and rinse thoroughly to remove bugs, as well as any moldy spots.

 Common Problems With Lucky Bamboo

 Although lucky bamboo is an easy-going plant, there are a few issues to be on the lookout for as it grows.
-If your lucky bamboo plant dies, it will not mean you are going to have bad luck, it simply means it didn't receive ideal care or its lifespan has simply ended.
-The problems with this plant usually have to do with the quality of water used to grow and maintain the plant.
-Taking care to stay on top of changing the water and using the right quality water may eliminate any of the following problems.
+If your plant dies, it will not mean you are going to have bad luck, it simply means it didn't receive ideal care or its lifespan has simply ended.
+The most common problems usually have to do with the quality of water, as it is very sensitive to chemicals like chlorine.
+Taking care to stay on top of changing the water and using the right quality water may prevent potential issues.

 Browning Leaf Tips